 The best social studies teachers develop awareness of their own values and how those values influence their teaching.
 They assess their teaching from multiple perspectives and, when appropriate, adjust it to achieve a better balance.

 If you have questions about the field of secondary education social studies, or about content preparation within the program, please feel free to reach out to the SED Soc St Coordinator, Tom Owenby firstname.lastname@example.org.

-Our priority review period happens each year in October and November.
+Our priority review period happens each year on December 1st.
 After that time, applications are reviewed as space is available.

 - Relevant undergraduate degree

 - Coursework or experience that spans the necessary content domains